keboola/serverless-demo-app/README.md

 ## Architecture

 - Our serverless apps use [Serverless Framework](https://serverless.com/framework/docs/providers/aws/guide/intro/).
-- AWS Lambda understands Node 6.1 only.
-Therefore we use Babel to compile source code during deployment which allows us to write the code in ES6.
+- AWS Lambda understands Node 8.1 only.
+Therefore we use Babel to compile source code during deployment which allows us to use new language features.
 - The source code is bundled by Webpack during deployment.
     - There is `source-map` support for translation of error stack traces to original sources.
 - Enclosed plugin creates another lambda function on the fly which subscribes to CloudWatch logs of other functions and sends them to Papertrail.

 ### Code style

-- We expect compliance with enclosed ESLint rules based on `airbnb` code style.
+- We expect compliance with enclosed ESLint rules based on `airbnb-base` code style.
+- It is recommended to use [Flow](https://flow.org/) extension for static type checking.
+The setup supports its translation to Javascript using Babel.
 - The repository should have active code quality checking using [Code Climate](https://codeclimate.com/github/keboola/serverless-demo-app) service.
 Enclosed config utilizes `eslint`, `duplication` and `fixme` engines.

 ### Files structure